University of Kent Campus

 Since joining Iona on a freelance basis, Anna has completed DSA Needs Assessor training as well as working with Iona on a corporate level streamlining business processes and creating documentation, including the Assessor and Office Staff Training Programmes and Manual.

-With a personal interest in British Sign Language, Anna chose to specialise within the Deaf and Hard of Hearing domain and is completed her Post Grad in Interpreting and Translation, graduating in January 2014.
+With a personal interest in British Sign Language, Anna chose to specialise within the Deaf and Hard of Hearing domain and completed her Post Grad in Interpreting and Translation, graduating in January 2014.
 She is currently studying to qualify as a Lipspeaker, which comes to fruition at the end of 2017.
 Present work involves providing interpreting and translation support to Deaf students at University and College level and also for Deaf professionals within the workplace with experience across a range of domains including education, media, film, banking, social services, Deaf awareness and on-the-job training.
 Anna has additionally had the pleasure of working on Deaf short films, written and directed by up and coming Deaf talent.
 When Anna isn’t working she has a passion for travel, planning trips around destinations such as China, Ethiopia, Thailand, Vietnam, Cuba and Europe with her sights on Cambodia and India in the near future, incorporating visits to local Deaf schools.
 With her exposure to such a wide and diverse range of environments and subjects, Anna has a solid understanding and awareness of Deaf students’ needs.

 The following are also members of the Iona team: